 Avoid body burn-out by learning how to pace yourself

 Ailsa is an artist, graphic designer, filmmaker and photographer.
-She’s also the co-founder of Mind The Gap, a charity which supports students experiencing mental health problems.
-Ailsa was diagnosed with JIA aged 3, chronic uveitis aged 4, osteoarthritis at 22 and had her right hip replaced at 23.
+She’s also the co-founder of Mind The Gap, a charity that supports students experiencing mental health problems.
+Ailsa was diagnosed with JIA aged three, chronic uveitis aged four, osteoarthritis at 22 and had her right hip replaced at 23.
 For Arthur’s Place Ailsa provided photography and acted as a sounding board.

 Sasha Hunte was diagnosed with RA in 2012 aged 20.
 She is a fashion merchandiser, and blogger.
 Her writing focuses on how her chronic illness and her passion for fashion combine to create her sense of style.
 For Arthur’s Place Sasha writes about a topic close to our hearts (and feet); trainers!